emxsys/worldwind-web-app-tutorial/docs/lesson-4.md

 - Previewed search result locations on a 2D map/globe with placemarks
 - Go to selected locations on the preview globe and primary globe.

-Here's the complete code for lesson 3: a web app with layer management.
+Here's the complete code for lesson 4:

 <iframe width="100%" height="700" src="//jsfiddle.net/emxsys/fn4bhbuf/embedded/" allowpaymentrequest allowfullscreen="allowfullscreen" frameborder="0"></iframe>